natebarksdale/natebarksdale.github.io/src/content/blog/2010-02-24-portfolio-stagegrade-logo.md

 description: I had the pleasure of designing the logo for the relaunch of StageGrade, an innovative publishing startup focused on theater reviews.
 The graphic element creatively incorporates StageGrade's unique bar graph representations of critical reviews, while the scalloped corners subtly nod to vintage theater tickets.
 emoji: 🎭
 tags:
-  - 📊 reviews
+  - 🎨 Art
-  - 🎟️ theater
+  - 🌐 Blogging
-  - 🌟 critiques
+  - 🌟 Inspiration
+  - 🌍 Culture
 haiku: |
   Stage lights all aglow,
   Bar graphs tell tales of the show,